dalibo/emaj/docs/en/setup.rst

    CREATE EXTENSION emaj CASCADE;

 After verifying PostgreSQL version compatibility, the script creates the *emaj* schema with technical tables, functions, and other required objects.
+It also creates the *dblink* and *btree_gist* extensions if they are not yet created.

 .. caution::